devth/dotfiles/README.md

 This relies on [rcm](https://github.com/thoughtbot/rcm) to setup all the correct symlinks. `install.sh` installs it and runs it for you.

+Notes:

+1. A full run may take up to 3 hours depending on your hardware specs and Internet bandwidth.
+1. The installer is not yet fully non-interactive. `homebrew` needs sudo at least twice.

 ## Inspiration

 - [https://github.com/christoomey/dotfiles](https://github.com/christoomey/dotfiles)